jorzel/hashnode/cmeflhz1r000202kycwebaysu.md

 In our world, this plays out in some pretty predictable ways:

 **We only study the success stories.** When we're researching architecture decisions, we read about companies that scaled successfully with microservices or NoSQL databases.
 But we don't hear from the dozens of teams that tried the same approach and ended up with an unmaintainable mess.
-The failures don't write blog posts or give conference talks, so we get a completely skewed view of what actually works.
+The failures usually don't write blog posts or give conference talks, so we get a completely skewed view of what works (However, you can find some exceptions).

 ## Confirmation Bias: Our Personal Echo Chambers